uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 * A working Django 5 application
     * using the latest Django version from pypi
         * downloaded with pip into a virtualenv
     * that is deployed on Heroku
+    * using a heroku postgres database
+        * you can check what database is being used by the `heroku run "python3 manage.py diffsettings"` command above.
 * A git repository that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
     * `virtualenv` `venv` etc.
     * `.pyc` files, `__pycache__` directories.